How to Transfer a Certificate of Origin 2026: Step-by-Step Guide

 The MCO is the only proof of ownership you have.
 If the post office loses it, you are in a world of hurt.
 Always use FedEx, UPS, or USPS Priority/Express with tracking.

-• Montana LLC Service: We typically turn around registration and plates quickly, with the physical title following the state’s processing timeline (currently roughly 4-8 weeks depending on MVD volume).
+• Montana LLC service: we typically turn around registration and plates quickly, with the physical title following the state’s processing timeline (roughly 4-8 weeks depending on MVD volume).

 ↑ Back to contents